Edward McMillan-Scott: Democracy and human rights

 In May 2015, he was one of nine British politicians on President Putin's visa blacklist.

 From 2004 – 2012 he chaired the European Parliament's informal, cross-party Democracy Caucus, which was set up to campaign for a European Endowment for Democracy and Human Rights (EED).
 The ambition was to have an equivalent to Washington's National Endowment for Democracy, to work at arms'-length from the EU and to be deniable, expert and flexible.
 The EED was set up in 2012.

 McMillan-Scott is one of the foremost campaigners for reform in China.
 After his last visit to Beijing, in May 2006, all the dissidents and former prisoners-of-conscience with whom he had contact were arrested, imprisoned and in some cases tortured.
 These included the Christian human rights lawyer Gao Zhisheng and environmental activist Hu Jia.
 McMillan-Scott successfully nominated Hu Jia for the 2008 Sakharov Prize for Freedom of Expression, awarded annually by the European Parliament.
 He has sponsored numerous activities, hearings and resolutions focussed on reform in China.
 In November 2010 he met the dissident artist Ai Weiwei, co-designer of Beijing's Birds Nest stadium, who made a highly-critical series of comments for McMillan-Scott's YouTube channel.
 Ai Weiwei later spent some months under house arrest in Beijing.

-He has argued for an Impunity Index to be maintained by the International Criminal Court, based on the West German Salzgitter process during the Cold War, where denunciations of crimes against humanity in totalitarian states may later lead to prosecutions.
+He has argued for an Impunity Index to be maintained by the International Criminal Court, based on the West German Salzgitter Process during the Cold War, where anonymous denunciations of crimes against humanity in totalitarian states may later lead to prosecutions.

 He wrote a key report for the European Parliament's foreign affairs select committee, of which he was at one time the longest-serving member, on a new EU–China strategy in 1997.
 Following subsequent visits to China and pre-Olympic crackdowns he initiated a campaign aimed at an EU political boycott of the August 2008 Beijing Olympic Games.
 In the event, the Presidents of the European Parliament and European Commission boycotted the Games, as did the EU's external affairs Commissioner.

 McMillan-Scott was the first politician to visit Tibet after a three-year blackout, in 1996.
 He has subsequently championed the cause of Tibetan independence, taking part in numerous activities to highlight oppression in Tibet.
 He and his staff have made many speeches and taken part in pro-democracy activities with Tibetan exiles.

 In October 2006, McMillan-Scott visited Cuba, where he met Sakharov prize winners, the "Ladies in White", and the late Oswaldo Payá, as well as other dissidents.
 He has since encouraged their campaign for political freedoms.